 Always use good quality fresh gram flour.
 Taste the flour before making the pakoda, as it can get bitter if it is too old.

-Do not make the batter and leave it.
-The onions will keep leaving water and the batter might become loose.
-If you still have some leftover batter, then add some more gram flour to it and mix again before frying.
+Please do not make the batter and leave it.
+The onions will keep leaving the water, and the batter might become loose.
+Mix more gram flour before frying if you still have leftover batter.

 Frequently Asked Questions

-To avoid deep-frying, you can also make onion bhaji in an air fryer.
+You can also make onion bhaji in an air fryer to avoid deep-frying.
 Preheat the air fryer to 180 C (360 F) for about 5 minutes.

 Brush or spray the basket with oil and drop small pakoda in one layer on the basket tray.
 Close the basket and air fry the pakoda for 10 minutes.
 Make sure to turn them once in between.
 Spray or brush more oil if needed.